SofiaKapsiani/FLIMPA/README.md

 > ```(1 / (Instrument Frequency (in Hz) * Number of Bins)) * 10^9 ```<br>
 > However, this estimate may be inaccurate depending on your data acquisition settings.

+For more information on `.ptu` files, please refer to slide 5 of the <a href="https://docs.google.com/presentation/d/1QhVxaMxtbJyqJu0Qqq47dlyh1Fq_08x5p-t_djGUT-Y/edit?usp=sharing" target="_blank">online user manual</a>.

 The software can be tested using the  `.sdt` files provided in the  `sample_data` folder.
 These sample data were used in our publication and involve COS-7 cells stained with SiR-tubulin, treated with 40 µM of Nocodazole.
 Control data are also included, consisting of images of untreated cells.